April 11-13, 2025

 • 7:30 pm – Song Swap at Arts Council Building

-12:30 pm – 2:00 pm – Speed Meetings with Instructors and Preparation for Student Showcase
+1:00 pm – 2:20 pm – Meetings with Instructors and Preparation for Student Showcase

 (Bring your lunch!)

-Each participant can schedule one meeting with one instructor for 15 minutes to work on one thing- it can be help with a song, song title, song puzzle, challenging line or other single focus topic.
-Be realistic, 15 minutes.
+Each participant can schedule one meeting with one instructor for 20 minutes to work on one thing- it can be help with a song, song title, song puzzle, challenging line or other single focus topic.
+Be realistic, 20 minutes.
 Meantime, many participants enjoy helping each other with harmony or instrumentation for the participant showcase and this time can be used for rehearsal.
+Marcy Marxer will also be on staff for this and would love to work with people trying to improve the music to their song.

 • 3:30-5pm – Participant Showcase at Old General Store in Lansing NC, Weather Permitting, group photo at 3 pm in front of Ola Belle mural in Lansing